coin8086/cloudworker/src/Samples/SDK/Session/README.md

 ## Note

-In CloudWorker, a session is backed by a cluster composed of computing nodes and messaging queues, etc. A session ID is effectively a cluster ID. `Session` class is based on `Cluster` class, with additional methods to send and receive messages.
+* In CloudWorker, a session is backed by a cluster composed of computing nodes and messaging queues, etc. A session ID is effectively a cluster ID. `Session` class is based on `Cluster` class, with additional methods to send and receive messages.
 And a session config is effectively a [cluster config](../../../Client/SDK/ClusterConfig.cs).
+* This is not a sample for high performance messaging.
+See the sample [PerfTest](../../QueueClient/PerfTest) for such purpose.